awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_1_AWS_Account_Setup/Lab_Guide.md

 The monthly billing report contains estimated AWS charges for the month.
 It contains line items for each unique combination of AWS product, usage type, and operation that the account uses.
 **NOTE**: Billing files will only be delivered from the current month onwards.
 It will not generate previous months billing files.

-1. Go to the billng console:
+1. Go to the billing console:
 ![Images/AWSMonthlyUsage0.png](Images/AWSMonthlyUsage0.png)

 2. Click on **Billing preferences** from the left menu: